How to Maximize Your Per Diem Without Sacrificing Quality of Life

 Lodging Strategies That Work

-Government rate hotels aren’t your only option.
+Probably should have led with this since it’s where most savings come from: government rate hotels aren’t your only option.
 Extended-stay properties often fall under per diem caps and include kitchens, which opens up significant meal-saving opportunities.
 Check multiple booking sites and call hotels directly.
 Many offer rates not listed online, especially for military travelers showing official orders.

 Consider proximity to your duty location carefully.
 A hotel slightly farther away might cost less, but calculate gas expenses and commute time.
 Sometimes the more expensive option closer to work actually saves money overall when you factor in transportation costs and time value.